golobby/orm/README.md

     e.Table("comments").BelongsTo(&Post{}, orm.BelongsToConfig{})
 }
 ```
-As you can see we are defining a `Comment` entity which has a `BelongsTo` relation with `Post` that we saw earlier.
-You can configure how GolobbyORM queries `BelongsTo` relation with `orm.BelongsToConfig` object, by default it will infer all fields for you.
+As you can see, we are defining a `Comment` entity that has a `BelongsTo` relation with `Post` that we saw earlier.
+You can configure how GolobbyORM queries `BelongsTo` relation with `orm.BelongsToConfig` object; by default, it will infer all fields for you.
-now you can use this relationship anywhere in your code.
+Now you can use this relationship anywhere in your code.
 ```go
 post, err := orm.BelongsTo[Post](comment).First()
 ```